akankshaa-s/MultiModal_Cursor_Controller/README.md

 # Multimodal Maestro

 ## Introduction
 Multimodal Maestro is an advanced eye-gaze and hand gesture control system that eliminates the need for physical input devices.
-The project integrates computer vision and deep learning techniques to provide a smooth, accessible, and hands-free human-computer interaction experience.
+The project integrates computer vision and deep learning techniques to provide a smooth, accessible, and traditional input device-free human-computer interaction experience.

 ## Objectives